 Ideally, it is best to take your comprehensive exams shortly after your second year and after your first study has been submitted for publication.
-It is beneficial to have a strong understanding of your research field before you take your Comprehensive Exams because you will be asked to write a literature review and a research proposal in your general field for your exam.
-Comprehensive exams take two months, so plan to do this during a time when you won’t have too many distractions.
+It is beneficial to have a strong understanding of your research field before you take your Comprehensive Exams because you will be asked to write a research proposal in your area of research for your exam.
+Comprehensive exams take one month, so plan to do this during a time when you won’t have too many distractions.

 After you pass your comprehensive exams and advance to candidacy, you will present your dissertation proposal to your dissertation committee for revisions and approval.
 It is preferable to have the same committee members on your comprehensive exam committee and dissertation committee if possible because they will be familiar with your work.
 Discuss this with your advisor.
-There needs to be three RMS faculty members on the comprehensive exam committee and three RMS faculty members plus one faculty member from outside the Dept. on your dissertation committee.
+There needs to be three faculty members (with at least two from MCRS) on your comprehensive exam committee and three MCRS faculty members plus one faculty member from outside the Dept. on your dissertation committee.

-Think about who your committee members might be during your first two years as you are designing your initial studies and ask for their input early on, especially if an area involves their expertise.
+Think about who your committee members might be during your first two years as you are designing your initial studies and ask for their input early on, especially if your research involves their area of expertise.
 This way you will be more likely to have your work that was done prior to candidacy accepted as part of your dissertation research proposal.

-Once your proposal is approved by your dissertation committee, students typically do not have another formal committee meeting again before their defense.
+Once your proposal is approved by your dissertation committee, you typically will not have another formal committee meeting again before your defense.
 Again, this is why it is very important to be fully ready to complete your dissertation research before your comprehensive exams.
 If for some reason a major change needs to be made after the committee has approved your proposal, you should request to meet with your committee again before your defense so that there are no surprises and things run smoothly.